As a self-employed person, do you ever envy your employed friends at tax time?

 You can deduct business expenses right off the top – and the expenses even reduce your social security and Medicare tax, which you pay in the form of self-employment tax.

-These tips can make tax time less painful and help you take advantage of some of the tax benefits of working for yourself:
+These self-employed tax tips can make tax time less painful and help you take advantage of some of the tax benefits of working for yourself:

 1. Estimate your business income